quiltdata/quilt/docs/CONTRIBUTING.md

 $ pytest
 ```

-When your branch is ready, you may run `tox` or `detox` to test a new install.
-To additionally test dependencies use `detox --refresh`, which will reset the environment it creates.

 ## Local catalog development

 Note that, at the current time, it is only possible to run a local catalog if you already have a catalog deployed to AWS, because the catalog relies on certain services (namely, AWS Lambda and the AWS Elasticsearch Service) which cannot be run locally.